What Is Email Encryption?

 Boost Your Gmail Security With Clean Email

-Second, you can take advantage of Clean Email’s Privacy Guard to regularly check your Gmail address against known data breaches and security incidents.
+Take advantage of Clean Email’s Privacy Monitor to regularly check your Gmail address against known data breaches and security incidents.
+It uses data collected by the Have I Been Pwned project, one of the most comprehensive collections of database dumps and pastes containing information about billions of leaked accounts.

 Here’s how it works: